Make Your Own Breadcrumbs

 • Sea salt and pepper to taste

-2. Cut bread into 1-inch pieces and place into your blender or food processor.
-Add your herbs, salt and pepper, and process until the mixture if ground into find crumbs
+2. Cut the stale bread into 1-inch pieces and place into your blender or food processor.
+Add the herbs, salt, and pepper.
+Process until the mixture is ground into fine crumbs.

 3. Spread crumbs evenly on a baking sheet and bake until the crumbs start to brown (about 10 minutes)